 Lord John Gummer, Baron Deben, was formerly Secretary of State for Environment (1993-97), and MP for Suffolk Coastal.
 He was Minister for Agriculture, Fisheries and Food (1989-93), Minister for London, Employment Minister and Paymaster General.
 He was first elected an MP in 1970.
 He is active in the promotion of the European cause, and well known for his detailed presentation of European business issues.
 While at MAFF he chaired the European Council of Agriculture Ministers during the negotiations for GATT, and represented EU Ministers in Chicago during the final stages of the trade negotiations.
 He has earned worldwide respect both in the business community and among environmentalists – Friends of the Earth called him “the best Environment Secretary we have ever had”.
 Since leaving office he has been appointed Chairman of the International Commission on Sustainable Consumption and Chairman of the Marine Stewardship Council.
 He is Chairman of THE SANCROFT GROUP, which is active in environmental, ethical and health and safety consultancy.
 John Gummer was a keynote speaker at Forum 2002, an Anglo-American climate change conference.
-Further information.

 Professor Sir Ghillean Prance FRS Ghillean Prance is Visiting Professor at Reading University, and Scientific Director of the Eden Project, Cornwall.
 He was formerly Director of Kew Botanic Gardens.
 Prance spent many years in Amazonian Brazil doing botanical exploration and taxonomy, and has lived with 16 indian tribes.
 He has written over 300 papers on plant systematics, plant ecology, ethnobotany and conservation – and 13 books including A Passion for Plants: From the Rainforest of Brazil to Kew Gardens (Lion, 1995) and The Earth Under Threat – A Christian Perspective (Wild Goose, 1996).

 Sir Meuric Rees CBE Meuric Rees is a farmer, Christian, and was formerly Lord Lieutenant of Gwynedd.

 Emeritus Professor Calvin DeWitt Cal DeWitt was formerly Director of Au Sable Institute for Environmental Studies, Wisconsin, USA – preparing hundreds of undergraduate and graduate students for environmental careers integrated with biblical worldviews.
 His publications include “Creation’s environmental challenge to evangelical Christianity” in The Care of Creation (IVP, 2000).
 Also see further information and an interview in Grist magazine.

 Mrs Karen Vincent (Administration and Technical Support) is a Tertiary Franciscan.
 She has been employed as a Parish Worker, and in library and information services for a local authority.
-She has two adult sons.